openrails/openrails/Source/Documentation/Manual/physics.rst

 approach, as described here, has been implemented.

 Within the trainset folder containing the .eng and .wag files to be upgraded, create a subfolder named ``OpenRails``.
+Only OR will read files from this folder.
 Within this subfolder a text file named xxxx.eng or xxxx.wag, where xxxx.eng or xxxx.wag is the name of the original file, must be created.

-For the contents of this new file there are two possibilities, either:
+This new file may contain either:

-- the file contains all of the information included in the original file (except for modified parts of course) plus the OR-specific parts if any, or:
+- all of the information included in the original file (using (modified parts where desired) plus the OR-specific parts if any, or:
-- this new file contains at its beginning only an *include* reference to the original file, plus the modified parts and the OR-specific parts.
+- at its beginning only an *include* reference to the original file, followed by the modified parts and the OR-specific parts.
 This does not apply to the ``Name()`` statement and the Loco Description Information, where in any case the data in the base .eng file is retained.